sachinm001/PaaS-Serverless-Arch/Hands-on lab/01-Develop-and-publish-the-photo-processing-and-data-export-function.md

    ![](media/sss4.png)

 1. Return to the open File Explorer window and navigate back `C:\ServerlessArch\PaaS-Serverless-Arch-main\Hands-on lab\lab-files\src\license plates`.
 It contains sample license plate photos used for testing out the solution.
-One of the images is guaranteed to fail OCR processing, which is meant to show how the workload is designed to handle such failures.
+Some of the images is guaranteed to fail OCR processing, which is meant to show how the workload is designed to handle such failures.
 The UploadImages project uses the **copyfrom** folder as a basis for the 1,000-photo upload option for testing scalability.

    ![](media/sss9.png)

 ## Task 2: Finish the ProcessImage function

 A few components within the starter project must be completed, which are marked as `TODO` in the code.
 The first set of `TODO` items we address are in the `ProcessImage` function.
-We will update the `FindLicensePlateText` class that calls the Computer Vision service and the `SendToEventGrid` class, which is responsible for sending processing results to the Event Grid topic you created earlier.
+You will update the `FindLicensePlateText` class that calls the Computer Vision service and the `SendToEventGrid` class, which is responsible for sending processing results to the Event Grid topic you created earlier.

 > **Note**: **Do not** update the version of any NuGet package.
 This solution is built to function with the NuGet package versions currently defined within.
 Updating these packages to newer versions could cause unexpected results.